tejaswid/guides/intro_to_ros/main.md

 ROS 2 is still in its early stages, at the time of this document, and has not been fully adopted by the community.
 Hence this document will only cover topics related to ROS 1.
 Throughout this document when we use ROS, we refer to ROS 1.
-The latest long term stable distribution of ROS 1 at the time of this document is [ROS Melodic Morenia](http://wiki.ros.org/melodic).
+The latest long term stable distribution of ROS 1 for Ubuntu 18.04 at the time of this document is [ROS Melodic Morenia](http://wiki.ros.org/melodic).

 <center>
 <img src="images/melodic.jpg" align="middle" width=30%>